 Issue: Two babies die of gastroenteritis and four others were hospitalised from a privately run orphanage in Mumbai.

-5. Baby Falls into Dustbin after Unattended Delivery, Dies [ACTIVE]
+5. Baby Falls into Dustbin after Unattended Delivery, Dies [COMPLETED]

 Issue: Baby falls off the operation table and dies.
 No doctors or nurses were present during the delivery despite of repeated requests.